Solving the Poisson Equation for p–n Junctions

 dx2

-V(x) is the internal electrostatic potential due to the space charge region, resulting from the flow of majority carriers to the other side.
+V(x) is the built-in potential resulting from the flow of majority carriers to the other side.

-We consider a solution for the following approximations:
+We consider a solution for the following conventions and approximations:

 For the carrier density we have the general expression